 Fun Fact: At that exact spot once stood a giant statue of Joseph Stalin which was demolished in 1962

-Discovering this spot through Trover, I was determined to make the trek up here at sunset and it sure was worth it.
+I was determined to make the trek up here at sunset and it sure was worth it.
 After crossing the Charles Bridge, I walked along the Vtlava River until there were steps I could take up to the heart of the park.
-It wasn’t long before I saw a crowd of skateboarders and other tourists, so I knew I was on the right track.
+It wasn't long before I saw a crowd of skateboarders and other tourists, so I knew I was on the right track.

 When you get up here, set up your tripod or shoot handheld and you'll notice that your line of sight down to the 4 bridges below will be slightly obstructed by the foliage.
 My recommendation is leverage the trees to your advantage in your composition.
 Sunset is also your best bet as the sun will cast pleasant yellows, reds, and oranges as it goes down from behind your right shoulder.

 If you're thinking about another iconic place to photograph, it would be Old Town Square.
 Yes, it'll be quite crowded at all hours of the day but between the Gothic Church of Our Lady before Týn, Old Town Hall, the medieval astrological clock, St. Nicholas Church, museums, galleries, there are so many stories to tell with every building and statue that fill the square.
 The eclectic mix of architecture and styles make this a dream for any photographer.